-Fort Peck Lake stretches 134 miles upstream of the dam, storing over 18 million acre feet of water.
+Fort Peck Lake is 134 miles upstream of the dam, storing over 18 million acre feet of water.

 The prospect for a regular paycheck overrode any second thoughts about the fierce winters and intensely hot summers that prevail in Montana’s badlands, and thousands flocked to the dusty plains to find work.
 “It put me in mind of 'The Grapes of Wrath,'” Ivy Stebleton said.
 “We had the sewing machine on the front of the car, an old ’29 Dodge.
 And we had the washtubs on the side of it, and we were quite loaded down."